rocco/formwin/README.md

 # Customization

 Formwin's CSS is separated into three files to encapsulate different concerns.
-You change formwin-sprite.css when you change the sprite image (img/formwin-sprite-default.png) and formwin-theme.css to change colors, fonts etc. _Those CSS files should be combined/compressed in production systems, usually along with other CSS files._
+You probably need to change formwin-sprite.css when you change the sprite image and it's sizes (img/formwin-sprite-default.png) and formwin-theme.css to change colors, fonts etc. _Those CSS files should be combined/compressed in production systems, usually along with other CSS files._

 Please set form element sizes via CSS directly on the elements as you would normally do.
 Dynamic resizing after $.formwin.init() works too.
 The only exception is &lt;select&gt;s where you would have to resize the div.selectedvalue instead of the &lt;select&gt; tag after $.formwin.init().